Richard Lugar: Early life, education, and early career

 Richard Lugar was born on April 4, 1932, in Indianapolis, Indiana, the son of Bertha (' Green) and Marvin Lugar.
 He was of part German descent.
 Lugar attended Shortridge High School.
 During this time he attained the rank of Eagle Scout, the Boy Scouts' highest.
 Later, he became a recipient of the Distinguished Eagle Scout Award from the Boy Scouts of America.
 He graduated first in his class at Shortridge High School in 1950 and from Denison University in 1954, where he was a member of Beta Theta Pi.
 He went on to attend Pembroke College, Oxford, England, as a Rhodes Scholar and received a second bachelor's degree and a master's degree in 1956.
 At Oxford, Lugar was a member of the Oxford University men's basketball team that won the 1955 A.B.B.A.
 National Championship.
 He served in the United States Navy from 1956 to 1960; one of his assignments was as an intelligence briefer for Admiral Arleigh Burke.
 He achieved the rank of Lieutenant, Junior Grade.

-Lugar managed his family's 604 acre Marion County corn, soybean and tree farm.
+Lugar managed his family's 604 acre Marion County corn, soybean, and tree farm.
 Before entering public life, he helped his brother Tom manage the family's food machinery manufacturing business in Indianapolis.

 Indianapolis politics and mayorship

 Lugar served on the Indianapolis Board of School Commissioners from 1964 to 1967.
 He was elected mayor of Indianapolis in 1967, at the age of 35, defeating incumbent Democrat John J. Barton, and began serving the first of two mayoral terms in 1968.
 (A political cartoon of the time questioned how an Eagle Scout could survive in the world of politics.)
 He was closely associated with the adoption of Unigov in 1970, which unified the governments of Indianapolis and Marion County.
 The Unigov plan helped trigger Indianapolis's economic growth and earned Lugar the post of president of the National League of Cities in 1971.
-In 1972, Lugar was the keynote speaker at the Republican National Convention.
+In 1972, Lugar was a keynote speaker at the Republican National Convention.
 During this time he became known as "Richard Nixon's favorite mayor", owing to his support for devolving federal powers to local communities.
-When Nixon visited Indianapolis in February 1970, he stated during a speech that he would meet with Lugar and other mayors ahead of a conference with Governors on environmental issues.
+When Nixon visited Indianapolis in February 1970, he stated during a speech that he would meet with Lugar and other mayors ahead of a conference with governors on environmental issues.
 On March 14, 1974, Lugar dismissed Police Chief Winston L. Churchill following allegations of widespread corruption in the Indianapolis Police Department.
 Lugar stated the dismissal came following meetings with dozens of policemen and after having had the counsel of a seven-member committee of citizens to aid in the investigation.